nenedtm/optimization-algorithm-/README.md

-# Gradient-Based Optimization Algorithms: A Comparative Study
+# Gradient-Based Optimization Algorithms 🎯
 This project implements and visualizes six different gradient-based optimization algorithms:

 - **Gradient Descent (GD)**: The foundational algorithm that uses the full dataset gradient for each update.
 Guaranteed convergence for convex functions with proper learning rate, but computationally expensive.